thethrax/MC-Eternal-Server-Tips/README.md

 /mc remove colony: 1 , it needs the space between colony: and 1, it will remove colony #1 /bgon unload , /bgon automatic
 /icbmc remove all , gets rid of icbm entity lag that seems to pop up now and then.
+/cofh tps 0
+For live ingame display of TPS for all dimensions and other interesting data, use tool called "chunk-pregenerator".
+To enable, go to Options Gui in Controls. set the hotkey for that, open it up, there will be a TrackerUI options, click that, and also click "enable Tracker Gui".
+You need to be opped to see info I believe.

 Fixes from #tips for 1.3.7.1 I dont know if these are needed for 1.4 compactcoins.zs